 Notice of Fee Increase: If you pay your bill through our online bill payment portal, credit card/debit card fees will be increasing, no earlier than February 20, 2023.
 There is NO fee to pay using a checking or savings accounts.

 Is there lead in my water?

-Regardless of where you live, when your home was built, or your source of drinking water, you should always use the cold-water-tap when drawing water for cooking or drinking.
-Hot water can dissolve metal from pipes more effectively than cold.
+- Regardless of where you live, when your home was built, or your source of drinking water, you should always use the cold-water-tap when drawing water for cooking or drinking.
+(Hot water can dissolve more metal from pipes than cold.)

 - To be sure the water you drink is low in lead, simply run the water for a short time (until it is cold) before using it for making baby formula, cooking or drinking.
 Running the water flushes your pipes and draws fresh water directly from the main.

 - It is also a good idea to remove and clean the faucet aerator periodically.

 It is estimated that 10% of lead exposure can come from water.
 Lead can be found in all parts of our environment – the air, the soil, the water, and even inside our homes.
 Much of our exposure comes from human activities including the use of fossil fuels including past use of leaded gasoline, some types of industrial facilities and past use of lead-based paint in homes.
 Lead and lead compounds have been used in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries, ammunition and cosmetics.

 In 2021, EPA announced new Lead and Copper regulations that aim to further eliminate sources of lead in water and require testing in schools.